 The City is a large institution offering a variety of services and may occasionally find itself subject to legal actions through lawsuits.
 For example, those involved in automobile accidents sometimes choose to take actions against the City since the accident occurred on a City roadway.
 The City must always approach its responsibilities in a manner that reduces risk to all involved; however, with such a wide variety of high-profile services all risk cannot be eliminated.
-The City belongs to an agency with other governments to manage insurance and risk activities.
+The City belongs to a joint powers authority with other governments to manage insurance and risk activities.

-It is important to note that violations of certain laws and regulations by individual members of the City Council may result in that member's being personally liable for damages which would not be covered by the City's insurance.
+It is important to note that violations of certain laws and regulations by an individual member of the City Council may result in that member being held personally liable for damages which would not be covered by the City's insurance.
 Examples may include discrimination, harassment or fraud.
+Depending on the nature of alleged misconduct, the City may or may not have a duty to defend or indemnify a Councilmember named as a defendant in a lawsuit relating to official duties.